tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 * TOC
 {:toc}

-## Using a GUI editor
+## Using a visual editor

 When you create an OpenAPI spec, an initial consideration is how to create it, which editor to use, and which approach to follow.
-Why use a GUI editor, which hides the code (unless you toggle the view open) instead of coding every detail of the spec by hand?
+Why use a visual/GUI editor, which hides the code (unless you toggle the view open) instead of coding every detail of the spec by hand?

 All approaches have their merits.
-If you don't work with the OpenAPI specification enough to remember all the fields and syntax for each property, or if you're learning it for the first time, trying to get the syntax valid can be a real bear.
+If you don't work with the OpenAPI specification enough to remember all the fields and syntax for each property, or if you're learning it for the first time, trying to get the syntax valid can be challenging.
 Coding it by hand leads to many errors and forces you to spend a lot of time troubleshooting why the syntax is invalid.

 Using an editor helps you avoid these errors and focus instead on the content.
-For more on this philosophy, read this energetic post by Phil Sturgeon, who says Stoplight Studio is "an absolute game changer for API Design, and something I've been waiting for since I found out about it somewhere in 2018" ([Reinventing API Design with Stoplight Studio](https://phil.tech/2019/08/22/reinventing-api-design-stoplight-studio/)).
+For more on this philosophy, read this post by Phil Sturgeon, who says Stoplight Studio is "an absolute game changer for API Design, and something I've been waiting for since I found out about it somewhere in 2018" ([Reinventing API Design with Stoplight Studio](https://phil.tech/2019/08/22/reinventing-api-design-stoplight-studio/)).

 ## Before we begin